Meso-Health/meso-clinic/README.md

 ## Continuous Deployment

-Whenever code is merged into `master`, `sandbox`, or `production` branches, circle CI automatically runs tests.
+Whenever code is merged into a branch with continuous deployment setup (see summary table above), circle CI automatically runs the following if tests complete:

-If tests pass, then the following is done automatically:

 1. Keystore, gradle variables, and google play key are downloaded from S3.
     - This requires the following [env variables](https://circleci.com/gh/Watsi/uhp-android-app/edit#env-vars) to be set in Circle: